nguyenhuutukhtn/flutter_cors_image/README.md

 3. On native platforms, fall back to using `ExtendedImage` for additional compatibility

 **New in v0.2.0**: Widget-based error handling with customizable error, reload, and open URL widgets.
 HTML errors now callback to Flutter for consistent UI across platforms.

-### 2. ProxyNetworkImage (Recommended for CORS issues)

-This is a more robust solution that:
-1. Uses an iframe to load the image directly, completely bypassing CORS restrictions
-2. Works reliably with images that have unusual formats or server configurations
-3. Falls back to a standard Image.network on non-web platforms

 ## Installation